Psilocybin: Onset and duration

-The onset of action of psilocybin taken orally is 0.5 to 0.8 hours (30–50 minutes) on average, with a range of 0.1 to 1.5 hours (5–90 minutes).
-Peak psychoactive effects occur at about 1.0 to 2.2 hours (60–130 minutes).
+The onset of action of psilocybin taken orally is 0.5 to 0.8 hours (30 to 50 minutes) on average, with a range of 0.1 to 1.5 hours (5 to 90 minutes).
+Peak psychoactive effects occur at about 1.0 to 2.2 hours (60 to 130 minutes).
 The time to offset of psilocybin orally is about 6 to 7 hours on average.
 The duration of action of psilocybin is about 4 to 6 hours (range 3–12 hours) orally.
 A small dose of 1 mg by intravenous injection had a duration of 15 to 30 minutes.
 In another study, 2 mg psilocybin by intravenous injection given over 60 seconds had an immediate onset, reached a sustained peak after 4 minutes, and subsided completely after 45 to 60 minutes.

 Contraindications

 Contraindications of psilocybin are mostly psychiatric conditions that increase the risk of psychological distress, including the rare adverse effect of psychosis during or after the psychedelic experience.
 These conditions may include history of psychosis, schizophrenia, bipolar disorder, or borderline personality disorder.
 Further research may provide more safety information about the use of psilocybin in people with such conditions.
 It is notable in this regard that psilocybin and other psychedelics are being studied for the potential treatment of all the preceding conditions.
+In the case of bipolar disorder, there are concerns that psychedelics may trigger a switch into mania.

-Psilocybin is also considered to be contraindicated in women who are pregnant or breastfeeding due to insufficient research in this population.
+Psilocybin is considered to be contraindicated in women who are pregnant or breastfeeding due to insufficient research in this population.
 There are transient increases in heart rate and blood pressure with psilocybin, and hence uncontrolled cardiovascular conditions are a relative contraindication for psilocybin.

 Serotonin 5-HT_{2A} receptor antagonists such as atypical antipsychotics and certain antidepressants may block psilocybin's hallucinogenic effects and hence may be considered contraindicated in this sense.
 Monoamine oxidase inhibitors (MAOIs) may potentiate psilocybin's effects and augment its risks.